-Of the two, the first is greatly more detailed and easier to commend because it focuses on a wider range of nations than the second, which looks only at China, India, the United States and Russia.
+Of the two, the first is greatly more detailed and easier to commend because it focuses on a wider range of nations than the second, which only discusses China, India, the United States and Russia.
 However, the reality is that those nations are an extremely limited threat compared to Australia, for reasons I will tabulate below:

 |Country||Area of non-cryospheric